Jury Returns $315 Million Judgment Against Scientific Games in Antitrust Suit

 The origins of the legal conflict date back several years.
-Shuffle Tech International LLC, as its name might imply, is a company that makes automatic card shufflers.
-At the beginning of this decade, it developed a single-deck shuffler for casinos and had it certified in March 2012.
+Shuffle Tech International LLC, as its name implies, is a company that makes automatic card shufflers.
+At the beginning of this decade, it developed a single-deck shuffler for casinos and had the design certified in March 2012.
 It then entered into a patent licensing agreement with Poydras-Talrick Holdings, who in turn sublicensed the technology to DigiDeal Corporation in September 2012.

 DigiDeal then went about producing a line of casino shufflers using the Shuffle Tech technology.
 Its product, DigiShuffle, was priced lower than the device offered by the market leader, Shuffle Master, and billed as more reliable.

 A week and a half after DigiDeal showed off the shuffler for the first time, Shuffle Master sued for patent infringement.

 In early 2014, DigiDeal had Shuffle Master’s patents looked at again and found that Shuffle Master basically hid art that Shuffle Tech and DigiDeal may have otherwise noticed and thus been able to avoid patent infringement issues.
 So, Shuffle Tech, Poydras-Talrick, and Aces Up Gaming, a company that worked with DigiDeal, filed a counter-suit against Scientific Games in 2015 (Scientific Games bought Bally Technologies in 2013, which had previously acquired SHFL Entertainment (Shuffle Master) the previous year).